ansible/ansible/docsite/rst/dev_guide/developing_modules_python3.rst

 ----------

-One of the most essential things to decide upon for porting code to Python-3 is what String Model to use.
-Strings can be an array of bytes like in C or they can be an array of text.
+One of the most essential things to decide upon for porting code to Python-3 is what string model to use.
+Strings can be an array of bytes (like in C) or they can be an array of text.
 Text is what we think of as letters, digits, numbers, other printable symbols, and a small number of unprintable "symbols" (control codes).

 In Python-2, the two types for these (:class:`str` for bytes and :class:`unicode` for text) are often used interchangably.
-When dealing only with ascii characters, the strings can be combined, compared, and converted from one type to another automatically.
-When non-ascii characters are introduced, Python starts throwing exceptions due to not knowing what encoding the non-ascii characters should be in.
+When dealing only with ASCII characters, the strings can be combined, compared, and converted from one type to another automatically.
+When non-ASCII characters are introduced, Python starts throwing exceptions due to not knowing what encoding the non-ASCII characters should be in.

-Python-3 changes this by making the separation between bytes (:class:`bytes`) and text (:class:`str`) more strict.
+Python-3 changes this behavior by making the separation between bytes (:class:`bytes`) and text (:class:`str`) more strict.
 Python will throw an exception when trying to combine and compare the two types.
 The programmer has to explicitly convert from one type to the other to mix values from each.

-This change makes it immediately apparent to the programmer when code is mixing the types inappropriately instead of working until one of their users starts using non-ascii input and things then breaking.
+This change makes it immediately apparent to the programmer when code is mixing the types inappropriately, rather than working until one of their users causes an exception by entering non-ASCII input.
 However, it forces the programmer to proactively define a strategy for working with strings in their program so that they don't mix text and byte strings unintentionally.

-Unicode Sandwch
+Unicode Sandwich
 ---------------

-In Controller-side code we use a strategy known as the Unicode Sandwich (named after Python-2's :class:`unicode` text type).
-For Unicode Sandwich we know that at the border of our code and the outside world (File and network IO, environment variables, some library calls, etc) we are going to receive bytes.
+In controller-side code we use a strategy known as the Unicode Sandwich (named after Python-2's :class:`unicode` text type).
+For Unicode Sandwich we know that at the border of our code and the outside world (for example, file and network IO, environment variables, and some library calls) we are going to receive bytes.
 We need to transform these bytes into text and use that throughout the internal portions of our code.
-When we have to send those strings back out to the outside world we convert the text back into bytes and then send them on.
+When we have to send those strings back out to the outside world we first convert the text back into bytes.
-Visualizing this, you see is a top and bottom layer of bytes, a layer of conversion between, and all text type in the center.
-Thus the sandwich metaphor.
+To visual this, imagine a 'sandwich' consisting of a top and bottom layer of bytes, a layer of conversion between, and all text type in the center.

 Common Borders
 --------------